 And he figured it all out.
 There was going to be this untenable position where nobody could respond to it because it is so personal and it’s so—the accusation is so—one of those things like a “Do you beat your wife?” conundrum, right, the way they’re framing the accusation, that they could just go to town and make it into a, you know, a series, a serial that just keeps playing out, right.

 Mike goes, “Yeah, yeah, I know, I know.
-I know all that but it’s like this perfect thing because it puts them in a position—it’s the wife of the head of Scientology—it puts them in this untenable position.”
+I know all that but it’s like this perfect thing because it puts them in a position where this is the wife of the head of Scientology.
+It puts them in this untenable position.”
 He knew.
 He knew it was a scam from the beginning.
 He knew it was a cheap shot from the beginning.

 I said, “You know, Mike Rinder knows this is a scam and a sham.
 And I could have—if you had asked me about it and asked my opinion you wouldn’t have gotten into this in the first place.”
 She goes, “I know that, I knew she wasn’t missing.”
 In other words, she told me she’s in complete and utter league and agreement with Mike Rinder.